safaaltunel/sudoku-game/README.md

 # sudoku-game
-A sudoku game created with pygame and raw sudoku solver
+A sudoku game and raw sudoku solver algorithm.

 To play the game, run the sudoku_gui.py file.
 Instructions are explained in the game.
 Pygame must be installed to run the game.
 If it is not installed, open the command prompt and run the "pip install pygame" command.